collabhere/abbot/docs/pages/index.md

 ---

-We're always opened to squash bugs and add features that would help the community.
-Feel free to raise an issue or pull request over on [github](https://github.com/wheredevsdev/abbot)
+We're always open to squash bugs and add features that would help the community.
+Feel free to raise an issue or pull request over on [GitHub](https://github.com/wheredevsdev/abbot).